Thursday, April 28, 2011

 Offering accounting support to small business owners isn’t a new concept, but the technology to facilitate a truly seamless relationship has only become available in recent years.
 As Internet and Web-based application services emerged on the market, businesses flocked to them in order to gain the benefits of anytime, anywhere access to applications and data.
 However, the poor performance and lack of features left some business users without the tools they needed to handle all their requirements efficiently, so many returned to manual or local PC-based systems.

-CPAASP offers a technology model which adapts trusted and proven software and systems to a cloud-based, collaborative online working model.
+Application hosting approaches offer a technology model which adapts trusted and proven software and systems to a cloud-based, collaborative online working model.
 This technology model allows the businesses to continue use of applications with the functionality required to support the business, but improves the IT environment by managing and securing the systems within a secure facility, and utilizes the resources of the service provider to facilitate the ongoing management and support of the systems.

 Owners are able to retain their investments in software applications and processes, while introducing new efficiencies and flexibility in their working model.
 The evident benefits are the ability to access information from any location, to have multiple locations work seamlessly together, and to allow outside accountants or other service providers to work seamlessly in the organization.

-CPAASP cloud-based solutions offer centralized management and administration, professionally-secured systems, and deliver reduced costs of IT management, predictability in ongoing IT costs, and an improved ability for the business owner to focus on the business.
+Application hosting services also offer centralized management and administration, professionally-secured systems, and deliver reduced costs of IT management, predictability in ongoing IT costs, and an improved ability for the business owner to focus on the business.
 Further, the solutions delivered allow for the integration of data with reporting systems designed to assist in the translation, analysis, and comparison of data from a single business to an entire franchise system.

 In summary, the franchisor market must look more closely at the fiscal management and reporting systems of their franchisees, and provide avenues to better-address accounting and bookkeeping responsibilities in order to gain credible performance data and useful benchmark metrics.
 Only through the ongoing participation of accredited accounting and financial personnel can the business financial data provide the information – and the insight – required to support aggressive business growth in this difficult economy.